Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Giff (MPMM).md

 aliases: ["Giff"]
 ---
 # Giff
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-138, Mordenkainen's Tome of Foes p.
-204*
+138*

 > [!quote]- A quote from Mordenkainen
 >